shachar11/numerical-simulations-of-the-one-dimensional-Euler-equations/README.md

   The script will run all cases and solvers, print progress to the terminal, and save plots as PNG files.

 2. **Reference Data:**
-- Place the Torro reference CSV files in the appropriate folders (torro_exact_solution/ and torro_HLLC_solver/, etc.) as expected by the script.
+- The Toro reference CSV files are placed in the expected folders:
+- torro_exact_solution/
+- torro_HLLC_solver/
+- torro_Roe-Pike_solver/

 3. **File Structure:**
    final_project.py — Main script containing all solvers, data extraction, and plotting routines. torro_exact_solution/ — Folder for Torro reference CSV files for the exact solution. torro_HLLC_solver/, torro_Roe-Pike_solver/ — Folders for Torro reference CSV files for each solver.

 Notes
-This code was developed as a final project for a university CFD course.
+Developed as a final project for a university CFD course.
-The implementation is intended for educational and demonstration purposes.
+Intended for educational and demonstration purposes.
-For best results, ensure all reference data files are present and named as expected.
+Ensure all reference files are correctly named and placed.
-For a through explantion read the attached documant - Shachar_Charash_Final_Project
+For a detailed explanation, see the attached document:
+Shachar_Charash_Final_Project